Far-Beyond-Dev/far-beyond-dev.github.io/public/docs/horizon-link.md

 <br></br>

 ## 2. Why?
-Horizon link plugins were developed as a method of putting amiddleman between players sending events and the server recieving them.
+Horizon link plugins were developed as a method of putting a middleman between players sending events and the server recieving them.
 <br></br>

 ### Without link plugins